Behindpea/bike_share/README.md

-# My First Awesome Project
+# My First Awesome Project - Bike Share

 This is my first project in R, used to identify differences in bike usage between casual riders and annual members to create a marketing plan that converts casual riders into annual members.